abenitez69/wxBasic/abLib/Shebang/README.md

   **NOTE 1:** To use this script with GUI versions of wxBasic, change the `bvmc.exe` to `wxbasic.exe`.
   **NOTE 2:** As in Linux, you can also include the path to the executable; in this case change each backslash to a double backslash in the path.
 For example: `"D:\\wxBasic\\wxbasic.exe" // %0 %1 %2 %3 %4 %5`
-* *Line 5:* It is used to jump to the end of the batch script and ignore the wxBasic code on the following lines.
+* *Line 5:* Used to jump to the end of the batch script and ignore the wxBasic code on the following lines.
 For **CMD** jump to label `NOW()` and for **wxBasic** assigns the current time to the variable `goto`.
 * *Last line:* Used to label the last line of the script.
 For **CMD**, define label `:NOW()`.
 For **wxBasic**